paopao-GG/thisthat-backend/backend/memory-bank/PROGRESS_SUMMARY.md

 ## 🐛 Known Issues

 1. **Database Migrations Pending**
-   - Prisma schema updated with economy and stock models
+   - Prisma schema now includes referral + purchase models in addition to economy/stock tables
-   - Need to run: `npx prisma db push` to create tables
+   - Need to run: `npx prisma db push` to materialize new columns/indexes
-   - Database connection configured in `.env` but tables may not exist
+   - Database connection configured in `.env` but tables may not exist yet

-2. **Refresh Token & Logout Not Implemented**
-   - Signup/login work but token refresh and logout endpoints missing
-   - Frontend doesn't handle token refresh yet
+2. **Legacy Referral Backfill**
+   - Existing users created before this update will have UUID-style referral codes
+   - Consider running a backfill script to regenerate 8-character codes for legacy accounts

 3. **Rate Limiting Missing**
    - Auth endpoints don't have rate limiting yet
    - Should add @fastify/rate-limit plugin

 4. **Testing Coverage**
-   - Phase 1: 116 tests, 97%+ coverage ✅
-   - Phase 2+: No tests yet for auth, betting, economy modules
-   - Should add tests before production
+   - New vitest specs added for economy/referral/purchase flows
+   - Broader service + controller coverage is still pending to hit the long-term “fully automated” goal

 5. **Market Sync Dependency**
    - Betting requires markets to be synced from MongoDB to PostgreSQL